ChaseWest/Blog/May-2014/Events.md

 - In this [example](http://jsfiddle.net/ChaseWest/5hYcU/3/) we've included an `e` argument that gets passed to all `event` callback functions.
 - We've also changed `this` inside our function to `e.target` which is the `element` within the `parent` that caused the `event`.

+#### attachEvent vs addEventListener

+Now that we know a bit more about what we need to do, lets dive into what makes this possible.

 #### Event Propagation

 There are two forms of Event Propagtion (Event Bubbling and Event Capturing), however only **Event Bubbling** is supported by all major browsers.